cross-rs/cross/README.md

 ### Custom Docker images

-The default Docker image that `cross` uses provides a C environment that tries to cover the most common cross compilation cases.
+`cross` provides default Docker images for the targets listed below.
 However, it can't cover every single use case out there.
-When the default image is not enough, you can use the `target.$TARGET.image` field in `Cross.toml` to use custom Docker image for a specific target:
+For other targets, or when the default image is not enough, you can use the `target.$TARGET.image` field in `Cross.toml` to use custom Docker image for a specific target:

 ``` toml
 [target.aarch64-unknown-linux-gnu]